odinuv/web/en/apv/walkthrough/database/index.md

 In SQL, the [keywords](todo-zakladniclanekoprogramovani) are usually written ALL CAPS, this is just a convention to improve readability.
 It has no effect on the query itself.
 SQL statements are delimited by semicolon `;`.
-Because in most cases, only a single SQL statement is used, the semicolon at the and of it may safely omitted.
+Because in most cases, only a single SQL statement is used, the semicolon at the and of it may safely omitted (it is a delimiter, not terminator).

 ### INSERT
 The general syntax of the INSERT command is: